 Few auditoriums in the world can match that acoustic perfection.
-In Georgia, nearby Clayton State University's Spivey Hall has well earned its much-publicized accolades for superior acoustics, and artists look forward to performing at such a superior venue where the sounds of their voices and instruments are crystal clear and undistorted.
+In Georgia, nearby Clayton State University's Spivey Hall was well earned in its much-publicized accolades for superior acoustics, and artists look forward to performing at such a superior venue where the sounds of their voices and instruments are crystal clear and undistorted.

-It happens by design -- and it happens by luck.
-Acoustical engineering is every bit as much an art as it is a science and there are many examples of multi-million dollar auditoriums who aimed for acoustic excellence and missed the mark badly.
+It happens by design - and it happens by luck.
+Acoustical engineering is every bit as much an art it is a science and there are many examples of multi-million dollar auditoriums who aimed for acoustic excellence and missed the mark badly.
 There are many examples in the U.S. and in Georgia of halls that require elaborate sound systems and sound baffles because the designers didn't get it right.

 Years ago, Atlanta's CNN Building played host to an elaborate, indoor amusement park (The World of Sid & Marty Kroft) and it turned out to be a cacophony of sounds, notes John White of the arts commission.
-People who paid to attend and hear shows couldn't hear and neighbors in other parts of the building complained loudly about the sound "pollution."
+People who paid to attend and hear shows couldn't hear and neighbors in other parts of the building complained loudly about the sounds "pollution."

 Fortunately, that's not the case with the Wadsworth Auditorium.

-Audience members seated in the back rows hear stage performers every bit as well as those sitting up front.
+Audience members seated in the back rows hear stage performers every bit as well as those sitting upfront.
 The excellent sound quality is just one of the auditorium's outstanding features.

-Not only would the new municipal building house a splendid new auditorium, but over the years it would also house the City Clerk's office, the Newnan Water and Light Commission, the Police Department, the City Jail, the Selective Service Board, and the Chamber of Commerce.
+Not only would the new municipal building house a splendid new auditorium, but over the years it would also house the City Clerk's Office, the Newnan Water and Light Commission, the Police Department, the City Jail, the Selective Service Board, and the Chamber of Commerce.
 However, its shining jewel was Newnan's beautiful, new Municipal Auditorium.

 Over the next 60-plus years, the Municipal Auditorium would become the place of special memories for local audiences.
 On its stage, hometown folks appeared in plays, graduations, recitals, concerts, Junior League Follies, special ceremonies, and much more.

-Authored by John White
+-Authored by John White